samandeveloper/React-Projects/README.md

-# 30 projects are uploaded in react-projects folder
+# More than 30 projects are uploaded in react-projects folder